 My research interests lie at the intersection of computer graphics, machine learning, computer vision, and HCI.
 Recently, I have started to focus on bringing the 2D and 3D worlds together by bridging the gap between different media modalities: 3D shapes, video, images and depth scans.
 Visit my publications page for more details.

 My PhD work was on developing algorithms to infer high-level semantic and functional attributes of shapes to build intelligent design tools.
 I focused on developing frameworks where the end user is abstracted from low-level interaction with the content, but is enabled with simple and intuitive 'natural language like' controllers to manipulate the geometry and appearance of it.

 Internship Opportunities @ Adobe Research

 If you are a PhD student interested in doing a research internship at Adobe and/or collaborating on a project with me, send an e-mail.
 I do get a significant amount of such requests, hence it will be very helpful if you include a CV, your affiliation, your advisor's name, and a summary of your current research interests.

 yumer [at] adobe (dot) com

 meyumer [at] gmail (dot) com

-Learning Volumetric 3D Object Reconstruction from Single-View with Projective Transformations paper is accepted for publication at NIPS 2016.
+Paper @ NIPS 2016: Learning Volumetric 3D Object Reconstruction from Single-View with Projective Transformations.